mozilla/webextension-polyfill/README.md

 and it does not create any custom wrappers.
 Firefox is still included in the automated tests, to ensure that no wrappers are being created when running on Firefox, and for comparison with the behaviors implemented by the library on Chrome.

+On browsers supporting the `browser` namespace, this library acts as a NO-OP.
+See the top of this file - in 2027 this library is likely redundant.

 ## Installation